otto-de-legacy/lambdacd-lineup/README.md

 * resolution: Width of the screenshots (default: 1200)
 * protocol: https or http (default: https)

-### Lambdacd config
+### LambdaCD config
-Add your lineup config and the artifacts-path-context to the lambdacd config.
+Add your lineup config and the artifacts-path-context to the LambdaCD config.

 ```
 config {:lineup-cfg               lineup-cfg
         :artifacts-path-context   artifacts-path-context
         [...]}
 ```
-### Add Lambdacd-Lineup steps to your pipeline
+### Add LambdaCD-Lineup steps to your pipeline
 ```clojure
 (def pipeline-def
   `(